API keychain specification

 1. API keychains can only share secrets with public packages

 Public packages are open source, which means you have the ability to manually inspect and verify all code that may have access to your secrets.
-For example, this uses a STRIPE_SECRET_KEY.
+For example, this Stripe customers uses a STRIPE_SECRET_KEY.
 You can manually inspect the code to verify this is only used in the context of instantiating the Stripe package.

 2. API keychains provision secret access on double opt-in, per-package basis